Written by Eduardo Velasco Valido AP, LAc

 There are no quick miracles in medicine.
 Normally, fast solutions lead to bigger problems.

-Our bodies are not like machines, they are complex living systems that require balancing based on an accurate systemic diagnosis: we are all different, and require different types of balancing.
+Our bodies are complex living systems that require balancing based on an accurate systemic diagnosis: we are all different and require different types of balancing.